 When is the best time to take an enema?

 An enema should be done first thing in the morning on an empty stomach.
-Ideally you should have a bowel movement before beginning your enema; it is not essential, but it will make the process more comfortable.
+Ideally, you should have a bowel movement before beginning your enema; it is not essential, but it will make the process more comfortable.

 Plan to stay at home or somewhere you have easy access to a toilet for 1hr after the enema.
-Make sure you do not have any big plans the day you schedule your enema, as you may feel slightly depleted afterward.
+Make sure you do not have any big plans the day you schedule your enema, as you may feel slightly depleted afterwards.